ashishbhagat123/Star-Wars/README.md

-### A WebApp to find out details about your favourite character in Star Wars
+### A WebApp whereuser can find out details about their favorite character in Star Wars
 # Tech Stack
 To create this following Tech stack is used by contributors:
 * **HTML**